-I bought this truck specifically to transport my Free-mo modules to setup events.
+This is a model of the truck I bought specifically to transport my Free-mo modules to setup

-The model is an Atlas product with a repainted cab interior to match the beige of my truck.
+events.
+The model is an Atlas product with a repainted cab interior to match the beige of my

+truck.
 I made the 6-foot cap by shortening the River Point Station 8-foot model.
+I then

 My truck also had a license plate bracket that said "My Other Truck is a Blomberg".
 Get it?